hpy/Enigma_Exile_Revive/README.md

-Next you will either want to enable the Defibrilator to be purchased at the trader or add it to loot!
-I did both but just show how to add to trader here.
+Next you will either want to enable the Defibrilator to be purchased at the trader!

 Go to: